Nomahk25/neon-drift-game/README.md

 # 🚀 Neon Drift

-**Neon Drift** is a fast-paced reflex racing game built entirely with HTML5, CSS, and JavaScript.
+**Neon Drift** is a fast-paced reflex racing game built entirely with HTML5 and CSS.
 Dodge neon bombs, drift through glowing lanes, and chase a high score in this cyberpunk-inspired mini arcade game.

 ## 🎮 How to Play